sleede/fab-manager/doc/translation_readme.md

 As an example, [Visual Studio Code](https://code.visualstudio.com/), with the [Ruby extension](https://marketplace.visualstudio.com/items?itemName=rebornix.Ruby) and the [YAML extension](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml) will do the job.

 <a name="i18n-translation-front"></a>
-### Front-end translations
+#### Front-end translations

-Front-end translations uses [angular-translate](http://angular-translate.github.io) with some interpolations interpreted by angular.js and other interpreted by [MessageFormat](https://github.com/SlexAxton/messageformat.js/).
+Front-end translations uses [angular-translate](http://angular-translate.github.io) with interpolations interpreted by [MessageFormat](https://github.com/SlexAxton/messageformat.js/).
-**These two kinds of interpolation use a near but different syntax witch SHOULD NOT be confused.**
+**Please read the documentation about the [ICU MessageFormat syntax](http://userguide.icu-project.org/formatparse/messages#TOC-MessageFormat) before translating.**

-Please refer to the official [angular-translate documentation](http://angular-translate.github.io/docs/#/guide/14_pluralization) before translating.
+Anyway, it is strongly recommended to use our [translation management system](https://translate.fab-manager.com/).

 <a name="i18n-translation-back"></a>
-### Back-end translations
+#### Back-end translations

 Back-end translations uses the [Ruby on Rails syntax](http://guides.rubyonrails.org/i18n.html) but some complex interpolations are interpreted by [MessageFormat](https://github.com/format-message/message-format-rb) and are marked as it in comments.
 **DO NOT confuse the syntaxes.**